xp4xbox/Speed-Run-Timer/README.md

 # Speed-Run-Timer

 This is a timer/stopwatch made in python for timing speed runs in games and record them for later viewing.

-The default title for the program is Battletoads Timer although it can be changed either permanently in the code or in the program itself.
-Same goes with the icon.
+Includes a customizable icon, title, ect.

 ![alt text](https://i.imgur.com/wRpzn71.png)